Backendless/ui-builder-library/components/bl-weather/README.md

 # Weather

 Weather is the component that can be used in Backendless [UI-Builder](https://backendless.com/developers/#ui-builder).
 It allows you to create a weather widget for the current day or with the addition of a forecast in your application.
 You can apply your own settings for weather display or leave the default.
 You can find more information about the widget in the [React Open Weather](https://github.com/farahat80/react-open-weather/) library.
+We use One Call API 3.0 for requests.

 <p align="center">
   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>